Case study – Development of an instrumented micro-pilot method for liquid foams

 - Production conditions and properties of the foam

-- Application note redaction
+- Application editorial note

 Foaming is essentially qualified by empirical observations.
 We have demonstrated in this study the possibility to combine foam's preparation in controlled conditions (air injection, agitation, ingredients,…) and the qualification of properties of interest (stability, texture, …).
 Influencing factors of liquid foams become easy to evaluate, investigate and indeed control.